 Driving privileges revoked

-If you are caught driving without insurance in Kentucky, you can have your driver’s license suspended for up to a year or until your proof of insurance is submitted.
+If you are caught driving without insurance in Kentucky, you can have your driver’s license suspended for up to a year or until you submit proof of insurance.
 On a second offense, you will likely have your license automatically suspended for the entire year.
 If you are caught driving without insurance after the second offense, your license will likely be suspended for an additional two years after the first year.

 If your driver’s license or registration has been suspended, you will have to pay a $40 reinstatement fee and court fines and show proof of insurance.
 For second and subsequent offenses, you will face the same consequences as the first offense and also have to retake your driving exams if your license has been suspended for more than one year.